nechkin/spring-reactive-kotlin-demo/README.md

 curl -v -uuser:pass -H"X-CUSTOM-HEADER: value" localhost:8081/unstable-proxy

-/unstable-proxy route has a 50% change to succeed (or fail with 404)
+/unstable-proxy is dynamically routed, it has a 50% change to succeed or fail with 404.

 ## Some of the technologies used